-When it comes to encouraging independent play, you’d be surprised at what you can do today to help support your little one.
-My e-course, How to Build a Home that Encourages Independent Play in All Ages, walks you through all of the important aspects.
+When it comes to figuring out how to encourage independent play, you’d be surprised at the simple changes you can make to help support your little one.
+My e-course, How to Encourage Independent Play, walks you through all of the important aspects.
 But there are three quick tricks you can do today that will help your child engage in independent play.

 Three Tips to Encourage Independent Play